BlutLucifugeKrieger/CPR-Algorithm/README.md

+## Analysis

-As you can see, the result reflects a laminar flow behavior because of the range selected for the Reynolds values.
+**As you can see, the result reflects a laminar flow behavior because of the range selected for the Reynolds values.
-Otherwise, if we select a 4000 or more as as a lower limit of Reynolds and 10000 or more as a upper limit, the result will show us a turbulet behavior.
+Otherwise, if we select a 4000 or more as as a lower limit of Reynolds and 10000 or more as a upper limit, the result will show us a turbulet behavior.**

 **-> main.py executed**